rogerbinns/jia-mini-python/doc/quirks.rst

    >>> True>-1
    True

-It is currently an error in Java Mini Python to do so.
+It is currently an error in |project| to do so.
 You can use :func:`int` to convert a bool to 1/0.

 Concurrent container modification/iteration